Why is it important to pay attention to my eating now?

 Here are some helpful websites:

-- Dietary Guidelines (U.S. Department of Human Services)
+- U.S. Department of Human Services Dietary Guidelines

-You might also consider asking your doctor or a nutritionist for help in planning a balanced diet.
+You might also consider asking your doctor or a nutritionist for help in planning a balanced diet for you, given your age and any chronic illness restrictions you might have.